edisonX-sudo/MetaTraderAccountViewer/README.md

 copy API token as authToken of MetaTraderAccountViewer in [API Access page](https://app.metaapi.cloud/token).

 3.how 2 make it work?
-u r supposed to click the MetaTraderAccountViewer btn in Scriptable first, and chose sign in 2 binding this widget 2 ur metaapi account.
+u r supposed to click the MetaTraderAccountViewer btn in Scriptable first, and choose sign in 2 binding this widget 2 ur metaapi account.